JetBrains/kannotator/jdk-custom/README.md

 * `propagationOverrides.txt` - forcing these annotations to be propagated through all hierarchy
 * `includedClassNames.txt` - dumping these classes into `annotations.xml` even they are not public

-JDK annotations are built via `org.jetbrains.kannotator.client.jdk.JDKPackage`.
-The result will be in the folder `jdk-annotations-snapshot`.
+JDK annotations are built via `org.jetbrains.kannotator.client.sdk.SDKPackage`.
 For automatic build use `build_jdk_annotations.xml` as the last step.
-Annotations will be in `out/annotations/kotlin-jdk-annotations.jar`